AlhaqGH/PohLang/README.md

 Open to experiments—keep syntax consistent and simple.
 Avoid adding multiple ways to express the same idea unless it aids learning progression.

 ## License
-MIT (add actual LICENSE file if publishing).
+MIT © 2025 AlhaqGH — see LICENSE for details.